Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Simulation Illustration

 Table~\ref{tab:main} reports results for $J \in \{10, 30, 50, 100\}$, ICC $\in \{0.013, 0.05\}$, $R=500$ replicates.
 MC standard error of each coverage is at most $0.014$.

-The sandwich undercoverage of 4--12 percentage points persists across all $(J, \mathrm{ICC})$ cells; the jackknife recovers to 0.948--0.956 throughout.
-The variance ratio $\hat\rho$ decreases from $1.318$ to $1.145$ across $J = 10$ to $J = 100$ at ICC$\approx 0.05$, suggesting convergence toward a positive limit $c_R > 0$ rather than collapse to $1.0$ --- the structural signature of the near-boundary regime (Theorem~\ref{thm:sand}).
-At ICC$\approx 0.013$ the sandwich recovers toward nominal by $J=100$, consistent with Proposition~\ref{prop:icc}: lower ICC weakens the remainder's cluster component.
-At $J=30$, bootstrap Wald achieves CP$=0.930$ and BCa CP$=0.920$, both below the jackknife's $0.956$, consistent with finite-sample instability of pairs-cluster bootstrap at small $J$ \citep{mackinnon2023fast}.
-Bias is negligible ($|\text{Bias}|\le 0.003$) throughout.
+The sandwich undercoverage of 4--12 percentage points persists across all $(J, \mathrm{ICC})$ cells; the jackknife recovers to 0.948--0.956 throughout. $\hat\rho$ decreases from $1.318$ to $1.145$ as $J$ grows from 10 to 100 at ICC$\approx 0.05$, converging toward a positive limit $c_R > 0$ rather than 1 --- the structural signature of the near-boundary regime (Theorem~\ref{thm:sand}).
+At ICC$\approx 0.013$ the sandwich approaches nominal by $J=50$ (CP$=0.918$), consistent with Proposition~\ref{prop:icc}: lower ICC weakens the remainder's cluster component.
+At $J=10$, bootstrap Wald (CP$=0.870$) and BCa (CP$=0.858$) both fall \emph{below} the sandwich (CP$=0.878$): with only 10 clusters, resampling from a discrete empirical distribution underestimates the cluster-level variance.
+Bootstrap coverage recovers monotonically to CP$=0.930$ and $0.936$ at $J=30,50$; the jackknife alone reliably improves coverage across all $J$, consistent with \citet{mackinnon2023fast}.
+Bias is negligible ($|\mathrm{Bias}|\le 0.003$) throughout.